-My name is Ian Linkletter and on September 2nd, 2020, I was sued for copyright infringement by a company called Proctorio, Incorporated because I linked to their YouTube videos.
-This kind of lawsuit, in which a company like Proctorio sues an outspoken critic like me, is sometimes referred to as a Strategic Lawsuit Against Public Participation (or “SLAPP“).
-This website compiles my statements and updates related to Proctorio’s SLAPP.
+My name is Ian Linkletter, I’m a librarian from Vancouver, BC.
+Four years ago, on September 2nd, 2020, I was sued for copyright infringement by Proctorio, Incorporated because I linked to their YouTube videos on Twitter.
+This kind of lawsuit, in which a company like Proctorio sues someone to silence criticism, is often called a Strategic Lawsuit Against Public Participation (or “SLAPP“).
+This website compiles my statements and updates related to Proctorio’s lawsuit, which has cost me an enormous amount of money and time.

 From 2020 to 2024 my application under the Protection of Public Participation Act was considered by all levels of court in Canada.
-My application was partially allowed, with Proctorio’s allegations of “circumvention of technological protection measures” dismissed and their injunction modified to make clear that I can share anything publicly available.
+My application was partially allowed.
+Proctorio’s allegations of “circumvention of technological protection measures” and copyright infringement for the sharing of a screenshot were dismissed.
+Additionally, Proctorio’s interim interlocutory injunction was modified to make clear that I can share anything publicly available.
 The rest of my application was not successful and Proctorio’s lawsuit has been allowed to proceed.
+None of Proctorio’s allegations have been proven at trial.

 Find me on Twitter, Mastodon or Bluesky.
-My legal filings can be found at https://appeal.linkletter.org.
+My legal filings and subsequent judgments can be found at https://appeal.linkletter.org.
 I can be contacted by members of the press at press@linkletter.org.

 Media Coverage